pachyderm/pachyderm/examples/globalID/README.md

 - `SPEC`: That keeps track of the pipeline's specification version used by a given job.
 - `META`: That holds the statistics of your transformation.

 Each pipeline comes with one `SPEC` and one `META` repo.
-Every time a job commits the result of a transformation to a pipeline output commit, it also commits to the pipeline's meta repo.
+Every time a job commits the result of a transformation to a pipeline output repo, it also commits to the pipeline's meta repo.
 Deleting the output repo of a pipeline (which happens per default when deleting a pipeline) will also delete its `SPEC` and `META` repo.

 `pachctl list repo --all` or `pachctl list repo --type=spec` will let you see all repos of all types or the spec system repo only respectively.
 By default, no flag will give you the list of all user repos.